SIGN UP FOR NEWSLETTER

 add comment

 Legend has it that once a powerful but wicked king Hiranyakashipu saw himself above the Lord.
 He, along with his sister Holika, conspired to kill his son Prahlad who was an ardent devotee of Lord Vishnu.
-However, Lord Vishnu chose to manifest himself as Narasimha to kill the King (otherwise immortal) and his sister.
-Above all, this story from Hindu mythology characterises the victory of good over evil.
+However, Lord Vishnu chose to manifest himself as Narasimha (half lion ,half man ) to kill the King (otherwise immortal) and his sister.

 If you haven’t decided yet where to shop for all the festival paraphernalia, we have got you covered.

 You may like to pick one of those pumps with colorful water tanks for your little ones.
-They come in different designs like Angry Birds, Iron Man, Doraemon, Chotta Bheem, Spiderman, Hulk, Ben 10, Mickey Mouse, Motu Patlu, Barbie, and Disney Frozen, among others.
+Water sprays such as Iron Man, Spiderman, Hulk, Ben 10, Mickey Mouse, Barbie, and Disney Frozen, are popular with children.

 Sadar Bazaar, Chandni Chowk, Dilli Haat, Lajpat Nagar and Sarojini Nagar are some of the prominent markets for Holi shopping in Delhi.